Schwenger/TinBots/EngineeringNotebook.md

 - Marlene and Maxi work on ir_info_sim:
-	* Use some sensor that is not receiving a signal to identify the angleof the victim by turning and checking the start and end angle of the signal received by this sensor.
+	* Use some sensor that is not receiving a signal to identify the angle of the victim by turning and checking the start and end angle of the signal received by this sensor.
 	* IR sensor range may not exceed 120 degrees for the simulation in ir_info_sim due to environment calculation.